 Lesson: Consider maintenance costs as well as the upfront cost when you purchase high ticket items like a car, a boat, or a house.
 Luxury vehicles cost more to maintain than regular cars.

 Also, I learn that Mrs. RB40 hates surprises.
 This was a very good lesson to learn early in our marriage. 🙂

 Sold our 4-plex

 Newer readers probably aren’t familiar with our 4-plex adventure.
 We purchased a 4-plex in 2011 and sold it in 2014.
 We purchased it for $300,000 and sold it for $376,000.
 That’s not bad for 3 years.
 The profit was around $50,000 because we had to pay commission, repair, depreciation recapture, various fees, and taxes.

 I think we did pretty well, but we could have done much better if we held on to the rental property.
-The real estate market was doing well in 2014, but the value of the multi-family properties were lagging behind the single family homes.
+The real estate market was doing well in 2014, but the value of the multi-family properties was lagging behind the single-family homes.
 If we held on for 2 more years and sold in 2016, the sale price would be closer to $500,000!

 Lesson: Avoid rental properties in sketchy areas.
 The tenants have more issues and there will be more problems.

 Lesson: Money isn’t everything.
 Money will help you achieve your goals, but money itself won’t make you happier.
-Sometime a financial mistake can mean a happier family life so don’t always prioritize money over family.
+Sometimes, a financial mistake can mean a happier family life so don’t always prioritize money over everything else.

 Also, I probably should have tried harder to negotiate for a severance instead of just quitting.
 My former employer started handing out voluntary separation packages soon after I left and they haven’t stopped since.
 Check out Financial Samurai’s book if need help with your severance – How to Engineer Your Layoff.